Kianoush-h/Youtube-Viewer-Increment/README.md

 ## Run the code

-You can run the the code with this:
+You can run the code with this:

 ```
 python3 viewer.py